-The valuation allowance of \$7.2 million as of December 31, 2012 is intended to provide for uncertainty regarding the ultimate realization of our state tax credit carryovers, U.S. capital loss carryforwards, U.S. foreign tax credit carryovers, and foreign net operating loss carryforwards.
-Based on these considerations, we believe it is more likely than not that we will realize the benefit of the net deferred tax asset of \$44.3 million as of December 31, 2012, which is net of the remaining valuation allowance.
+The valuation allowance of \$6.7 million as of December 31, 2013 is intended to provide for uncertainty regarding the ultimate realization of our state tax credit carryovers, U.S. capital loss carryforwards, and U.S. foreign tax credit carryovers.
+Based on these considerations, we believe it is more likely than not that we will realize the benefit of the net deferred tax asset of \$45.9 million as of December 31, 2013, which is net of the remaining valuation allowance.